Chaoses-Ib/DirectoryOpus/Manual/reference/status_bar_codes/RAEDME.md

 - Total duration of music and video files
 - Various graphical elements like bar graphs and icons

-The status bar is configured from the **[Display / Status Bar](/Manual/preferences/preferences_categories/display/status_bar.md)** page in Preferences.
+The status bar is configured from the **[Status Bar](/Manual/preferences/preferences_categories/file_displays/status_bar.md)** page in Preferences.
 You can optionally define a completely separate status bar for dual-display Listers.

 More: